spooky-simon/Kinematic-Solver/README.md

 * ~~weird stuff can be seen in the caster/camber/toe graphs when you set num_steps to anything between 25 and 100.~~
   * ~~I dont know why this happens, and i probably won't fix it. just set it to a bigger or smaller value and it goes away~~
   * fixed with better grad descent algo
-* Macpherson Strut Roll Center may not be as accurate as I want, no verification for the moment so who knows
+* ~~Macpherson Strut Roll Center may not be as accurate as I want, no verification for the moment so who knows~~
+	* strut math all works out p well except the roll center is all wrong and the algo spits out junk sometimes
 * Docs and doc website are out of date, Brian made those at some point and they haven't kept up with code changes and comment additions